PHP MVC Framework Tutorial

 Creating Our Views

 Recall from the previous example that we had two HTML pages, one for voting and the other for results.
 We will use the same HTML code with minimal modifications to create our views.
-Create the following files in application/views directory
+Create the following files in the application/views directory

 opinion_poll_form.php